-Your Facebook ads campaign is working great.
+Your Facebook ads The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. is working great.
 It’s profitable.
 Then, you decide to make an edit.
 Your ad set re-enters the learning phase, and everything goes to hell.

 I’ve been there.
 It’s frustrating.
 And when it happens, I’m so mad at myself for making the change.

 The learning phase is the period when the delivery system still has a lot to learn about an ad set.
 During the learning phase, the delivery system is exploring the best way to deliver your ad set — so performance is less stable and cost-per-action (CPA) is usually worse.
 The learning phase occurs when you create a new ad or ad set or make a significant edit to an existing one.